MariaPadilha32/dailyquotesgenerator/README.md

  - As part of this testing, the following were tested and no issues were found:

-    - All internal links function as expected
-    - All external links function as expected and they open in new tabs
+    - All buttons function as expected
     - All features function as expected
-    - The form inputs validated - requeired fields are marked by *.
     - Responsiveness to different screen sizes - images, quotes, font sizes, margins, and overall spacing
-    - The website was also manually tested on iPhone 11, iPhone 11, Samsung Galaxy Note 10, Ipad, Yoga Slim7i and on a 23" screen.
+    - The website was also manually tested on iPhone 11, Samsung Galaxy Note 10, Ipad, Yoga Slim7i and on a 23" screen.

   ### Responsiveness
   Responsiveness design tests were executed using Chrome Dev Tools and no issues were found.
 This included the following devices: